Maude Mayberg: Pure Food and Drug Act

 In 1906, the US congress passed the Pure Food and Drug Act, and in 1908 the US government sued Yale for "misbranding of drug preparations."
 The government seized inventory and issued a report that Fruitcura contained 16.66% alcohol.
 She was fined and barred from distributing seven of her top-selling products, including Fruitcura.
 In 1910 the Medico-pharmaceutical Critic and Guide said "Madame Yale's marvelous preparations have been declared marvelous humbugs."

 Legacy

-In 1904 the Boston Evening Trancript called her a "famous expert on beauty culture.
+In 1904 the Boston Evening Transcript called her a "famous expert on beauty culture.
 Smithsonian in 2020 called her a "true pioneer" in what would later be termed the "wellness space."
 Emmeline Clein wrote in Smithsonian that she "dropped into obscurity" after two decades of fame and may have resumed using Mayberg.